 The objective of this particular process is to determine the success and failures that require acknowledgement during the preparation or the administration of the procurement contracts on the project.

-Procurement audit is basically a method in project management that formally evaluates the performance of the supplier based on the contract as well as the efficacy of the procurement tool.
+Procurement audits is basically a method in project management that formally evaluates the performance of the supplier based on the contract as well as the efficacy of the procurement tool.
 It is also used to create a record that can be used to shape and streamline the procurement practices of the organization.

 This term is defined in the 5th edition of the PMBOK.